 Methicillin-resistant coagulase-negative staphylococci

-The main concern is
+The main concern with vancomycin is

 Dose-related ototoxicity is unusual with current formulations; incidence is increased when vancomycin is given concurrently with other ototoxic drugs.